gsidhu/buzee-tauri/logbook.md

 ## - Add UI to OCR PDF Image.
 ## - Add app updater.
 ## - Use GitHub action to build.
+## - Add ignore paths to indexing functions.
+Put {app_directory}/temp_output.txt in it.

+- Also added a switch_off flag to the sync process so repeat requests are ignored.
+- Keeping the background sync button in the statusbar disabled for as long as the sync process doesn't stop.
+This is to prevent multiple sync processes from running at the same time.
 - Made Windows OCR work.
 Downloads Poppler if doesn't exist.
 Fixed winocr_cli to make things work.
 - Added Windows OCR sidecar.
 - Reorder indexing so all regular docs are indexed first, then PDFs (then eventually, XLSX and CSV).